dev7a/otelcol-con-spaneventtolog/README.md

 # Span Events to Logs Connector

 An OpenTelemetry Collector connector component that extracts span events and converts them into log records.
-This project enables unified telemetry ingestion by bridging trace events with log processing pipelines.
+This project enables unified telemetry ingestion by bridging trace events with log processing pipelines using only the tracing APIs.

 ## Features